Microsuction is the safest way to remove debris from the ear canal for two main reasons;

 Over the years many of my patients have undergone both microsuction and syringing.
 The vast majority prefer microsuction as it is quicker, more effective and thorough.
 It is a safer and a less messy process and easier to tolerate as there is no risk of water touching the drum.

-We also offer home visits to patients and patients within nursing and residential homes.
+We also offer home visits to patients within nursing and residential homes.

 If you consider your need to be urgent.